18F/technology-budgeting/handbook.md

 - Risk-averse, siloed organizational cultures, and budget cycles that inhibit the adoption of modern, agile software design practices
 - Hiring, staffing, and other resource constraints that have led to an overreliance on outsourcing technology projects and decisions

-The recommendations in this playbook are premised on these guiding principles:
+The recommendations in this handbook are premised on these guiding principles:

 - The public deserves access to world-class technology when using government digital services
 - Taxpayers should not have to pay more than once for the same software tools and systems